Nick Cave releases 'Distant Sky' concert film online as Christmas present to fans

 You can watch it in full below.

-The two-and-a half hour concert film sees Cave and The Bad Seeds. perform songs from their 2016 album ‘Skeleton Tree’ as well as tracks from their back catalogue.
+The two-and-a half hour concert film sees Cave and The Bad Seeds perform songs from their 2016 album ‘Skeleton Tree’ as well as tracks from their back catalogue.

 In October this year, Cave & The Bad Seeds announced details of a UK and European tour for 2020 in support of their hugely acclaimed new album ‘Ghosteen’.